Panel Event | Deals or No Deals: Trade in Asia (Melbourne)VIEW EVENT DETAILS

 Kim Jong-Hoon served as South Korea’s Minister for Trade and was the Chief Negotiator of the Korea-U.S. Free Trade Agreement.
 A career diplomat, Kim has over 38 years of experience in foreign service and trade issues.

 Andrew Stoler is former Deputy Director-General of the WTO, as well as founding Executive Dean of the Institute for International Trade at the University of Adelaide.
-He served for nearly 20 years at the Office of the US Trade Representatives and is now an independent consultant on international trade and investment policy.
+He served for nearly 20 years at the Office of the US Trade Representatives and is now an independent consultant.

 Yoichi Suzuki is the former Japanese Ambassador to Singapore and has a long experience in international trade negotiations, including serving as Japan’s Chief Negotiator for the recently concluded EU-Japan Economic Partnership Agreement (EPA).